Office of Policy Development, Strategic Planning and Performance

 The safety and health team provides the Secretary and senior Department officials with a source of informed, rigorous, independent policy advice and leadership to assure that the Department is responding to its safety and health responsibilities, meeting key national and organizational safety goals efficiently, consistently, and effectively.
 As part of this role, the team develops and reviews transportation legislation and regulations, and coordinates national transportation policy initiatives relating to safety and health matters.
 The team works with all modes, providing leadership and supporting individual modal administrations in high profile air, rail, highway, pipeline, hazardous materials transportation and maritime safety issues of special importance to the Secretary.

 The energy and environment team is primarily responsibile for developing and reviewing transportation legislation and regulations, and coordinating national transportation policy initiatives, relating to environmental and energy matters affecting all aspects of transportation.
 The team reviews and analyzes the environmental implications of domestic transportation policy to provide a basis for advising management actions and decisions.

-The planning and performance team helps coordinate Departmental efforts to ensure that transportation investments support a high quality of life in communities and create ladders of opportunity.
+The planning and performance team helps coordinate Departmental efforts to ensure that transportation investments support a high quality of life in communities and ensure access to opportunity.
 This team works on a wide range of issues related to: ensuring that planned transportation projects meet community needs, including by ensuring effective public involvement; developing and reviewing transportation legislation and regulations related to transportation planning and investment; and coordinating national transportation policy initiatives, including by working with other federal, State and local agencies.

 The Department of Transportation’s Infrastructure Permitting Improvement Center (IPIC) serves as the central resource for accelerating project delivery for all Departmental projects, as well as for removing barriers to efficient and effective project permitting and environmental review through the Center’s environmental specialists, data analysts, and conflict-resolution experts.